Geometry puzzles

 I own one of those folding rulers where each segment is exactly 1 foot long.
 While playing with the open ruler I formed it into a triangle.
 Then I refolded it into a second triangle with double the area.
 What is the smallest possible length of the ruler?
 What if the second triangle has 3 times the area?

 Solved by: Lee Morgenstern, Nick McGrath, P.M.A.
-Hakeem, Paul Cleary, Mark Rickert, Claudio Baiocchi, Ender Aktulga, Naim Uygun
+Hakeem, Paul Cleary, Mark Rickert, Claudio Baiocchi, Ender Aktulga, Naim Uygun, Kaustuv Sengupta

 The Folding Ruler #2